fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/e-m-b-a/emba">-EMBA - The firmware security analyzer</a>

+<a href="https://github.com/iamnihal/warf">-WARF is a Web Application Reconnaissance Framework that helps to gather information about the target.</a>

 <a href="https://github.com/m3n0sd0n4ld/GooFuzz">-GooFuzz - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced Google searches (Google Dorking).</a>

 <a href="https://github.com/fingerprintjs/gradejs">-GradeJS analyzes production Webpack bundles without having access to the source code of a website.</a>